List of Hozuki's Coolheadedness episodes: Season 2 (2017–18)

+Nasubi and Karauri try to get the Zashiki Warashi to smile and act more like normal girls but fails.
+When a troublesome deceased who jokes about everything comes to Enma's office, Hozuki asks him to make the girls laugh.
+Hageito, the head of the Records Department, and Uzu, Hozuki's childhood friend, get into an argument over Uzu's poor handwriting and improper/casual use of potential verb forms.
+Uzu says it doesn't matter as long as the general idea is gotten across, but Hageito insists proper Japanese must be used and details are everything.
+Hozuki holds a majority vote, asking practically every character introduced for their opinion.
+Who is right? - Uzu or Hageito.
+The closing post-credit scene is Hozuki addressing the audience.
+"So, what did you think of daily life in Hell?
+Should you find yourself here one day, in accordance with your crimes, you can rest assured I will give you the treatment you deserve."

 OADs

 In June 2014, a series of three original anime DVDs (OADs) was announced to be produced by the same staff of the anime series.
 The OADs were screened in eleven selected theaters in Japan from December 6 to December 28, 2014.
 They were released along with the 17th, 18th, and 19th manga volumes on February 23, May 22, and August 21, 2015, respectively.
 A fourth OAD was released through the 24th volume on March 21, 2017.
 Three more OADs were produced by the same staff of the second season, with production by Pine Jam.
 The first two were released along with the 29th and 30th manga volumes on September 20, 2019, and March 23, 2020; and the third was released along with the 31st volume on September 23, 2020.